adityaramesh/ccbase/README.md

 - `ccbase.dynamic`: Dynamic library loading and symbol visibility control.
 - `ccbase.filesystem`: Fast and convenient directory iteration.

-The following additional components are currently under development:
+The entirety of the public API resides in the `cc` namespace.

+# Dependencies

+- Required dependencies:
+  - Boost 1.55.
+  - A C++11-conforming compiler.
+The library has been tested on recent versions of ICC, GCC, and Clang.

+- Optional dependencies:
+  - Rake, for running the tests.
-- `ccbase.tuple`: Printing and operators for `std::tuple`.
+  - Sphinx and the Sphinx RTD Theme, for building the documentation.

-You can read the examples and documentation [here](documentation.md).

-# Upcoming Features
+# TODO

+- Adapt documentation to Sphinx.
+- Refactor installation information.
+- Document the `utility` module.

-- Use CC_ASSERT instead of assert.
+- Use `CC_ASSERT` instead of assert.
-- Use `boost::string_ref` instead of returning `char*`.
-- Switch to Sphinx documentation.
-- Add documentation for `bitmask_enum`.
+- Tuple arithmetic.
+- `match_files` with recursive directory enumeration.

 - Add attributes for formatting.
   - E.g. `cc::println("Object ID: ${hex, align(left, 20)}.");`